hasher503/CS601_HW5_Asher/readme.md

 This mini-project fetches JSON data from the degrees.json file using a REST API (hosted on Netlify) and dynamically updates the DOM with a table containing information on degree attainment when the "Get Degrees" button is clicked.
 Likewise, the "Clear Degrees" button removes the table from the DOM.

-*Project inspiration &copy;2021 Boston University*
+*Project inspiration &copy;2021 Boston University.
+Copying any portion and submitting it as your own work is a violation of Boston University's Academic Conduct Code.*